Queenstown To Arthur’s Point

 Ride Description

-Please read the ‘Trail Difficulty’ section below for more detail.
+Please read the ‘Additional information’ section below for more details.

 While we’d love all bikers to come and enjoy this new ride, the reality is this trail is not suitable for less experienced riders.
 Most of this route is on Grade 2 (Easy) or Grade 3 (Intermediate) trail, but some sections are on Grade 4 (Advanced).